TristansCloud/stickleback-ml-morph/README.md

 # Welcome

 This application is for automatically landmarking photos of threespine stickleback for the Stuart Lab at Loyola University Chicago, but can be applied to any images containing a single specimen that needs to be landmarked.
 It builds off of [simple-ml-morph](https://github.com/agporto/simple-ml-morph) from the github user agporto.
+It adds functionality for easier full dataset cross validation and creating useful results to asses your models performance on an indivudal specimen and landmark level.

 # Install